 Unlike France in Benin, Britain’s mediating role over IFIs’ work in Ghana is relatively slight.
 No interviewees in Ghana mentioned Britain’s direct involvement in IFIs’ activities.
 Instead they stressed that most government accounting reforms followed IFIs’ prescriptions.
 From the late 1990s, the WB and IMF especially, pressed Ghana to undertake good governance reforms relating to auditing and government accounting, which necessitated updating the legal and regulatory framework (Betley et al., 2012; Ofori-Mensah, 2011).
 Important features were: all revenues, loans and grants and legally approved expenditures going through the Consolidated Fund; appropriate oversight by Parliament; clear statement of the powers and duties of key players; delegation of responsibility and accountability for public resources; and clear, well-documented roles and responsibilities for all stakeholders (World Bank, 2006).
-A batch of Acts ensued.
+Various Acts ensued.
 The Audit Service Act 584 (2000) strengthened the Audit Service’s status; the Financial Administration Act 654 (2003) required regular accounts and audits of statutory and public corporations; the Internal Audit Act 658 (2003) sought improved transparency and accountability through internal audits; and the Public Procurement Act (2003) stipulated public procurement regulation.

-As in Benin, an MTEF was introduced in 1997 within Ghana’s PRSP (Roberts and Andrews, 2005), supported primarily by the WB and IMF (Betley et al., 2012; IMF, 2003a), alongside an IFMIS labelled BPEMS (budget and public expenditure management system) to improve financial monitoring and planning (Short, 2003).
-Both were part of the Public Financial Management Reform Programme.
+As in Benin, an MTEF was introduced in 1997 within Ghana’s PRSP (Roberts and Andrews, 2005), supported primarily by the WB and IMF (Betley et al., 2012; IMF, 2003a), alongside an IFMIS labelled BPEMS (budget and public expenditure management system) (Short, 2003).
 A WB official explained how it: ‘started in the late 1990s supported by DfID with the [World] Bank.
 Everything went through us… to create a platform of PFM architecture that conforms to good practices … to build good governance …to reduce poverty … [and] support the weaker.’
-British supported this through DfID but channeled its aid through the WB.

-However, failures to develop civil service capacity before the MTEF implementation compromised local commitment, as a WB report acknowledged:
+However, failures to develop civil service capacity before implementing the MTEF compromised local commitment, as a WB report acknowledged:

 Because [the MTEF] was mainly consultant driven and senior officials had little input into its design, there was limited internal support...
 While the Minister of the MoFEP has been a proponent [of] the MTEF, the Budget Division of the MoFEP has not fully embraced it… [I]ndeed the first out-year is not even used by the MoFEP as a starting point for the development of the following year’s MTEF and budget (World Bank, 2012: 172).

 Interviewees claimed that many shortcomings the MTEF sought to redress remain: [it didn’t] really deliver its objectives…’ [Consultant].
 When asked why, a government official smiled and replied: ‘Go and look at the Auditor-General reports: the same things are being reported, if not worse … budget execution is a big issue … and recording; recurrent problems with reliability of MDA accounts… and District Assemblies’.
 Even accounting for the reform’s cost is problematic.
-A senior CAGD official commented: ‘I’m not sure we know exactly how much [was spent on the MTEF] … I think it will be difficult to have reliable estimates.’

-Similar problems arose with the IFMIS after a decade of investment, as a WB official explained:
+Similar problems arose with the IFMIS after a decade of investment.
+The system’s potential benefits for budgeting, accountability and ultimately improved living standards proved disappointing (Diamond and Khemani, 2005; Hove and Wynne, 2010).
+A WB official commented:

-There were fundamental weaknesses in the technical design and management arrangements for BPEMS.
-It was conceptualised primarily as a technology driven reform with insufficient attention given to changes in PFM processes and procedures that should have preceded the reform, to change management, and to assess capacity issues and training requirements… There have been limited outputs to show for the investment undertaken on BPEMS… it was therefore scrapped.
+BPEMS was conceptualised primarily as a technology driven reform with insufficient attention given to changes in PFM processes and procedures that should have preceded the reform, to change management, and to assess capacity issues and training requirements… There have been limited outputs to show for the investment undertaken on BPEMS… it was therefore scrapped.